At Monaghan Institute

 The Benefits of Returning to Education with MI

 There are many personal rewards for adults retuning to education.
 Learners find the experience exhilarating, stimulating and liberating.
 Mastering new skills and acquiring new knowledge is extremely rewarding.
 In addition, it provides those retuning to education the opportunity of new employment prospects or of entry to University or to Institutes of Technology to continue their learning journey.
-Mature graduates of Monaghan Institute courses are now continuing their studies in Trinity College Dublin, University College Dublin, Dublin City University, Glasgow University, Dundalk Institute of Technology and at other third level colleges nationally.
+Mature graduates of Monaghan Institute courses are now continuing their studies in Trinity College Dublin, University College Dublin, Dublin City University, Glasgow University, Dundalk Institute of Technology and at other third level colleges nationally and in the UK.

 Choosing a Course